shiyis/nlpwme/modules/1-phil-of-mind.md

 ```
 As per definition, the mind is the functional organization of the brain, whereas
-computationalism argues that the functional organization of the brain is computable.
+computationalism argues that the functional organization of the brain is computable so namely the mind is computable.
 ```

 Hilary Putnam (1967) introduced CCTM into philosophy.
 His position with _logical behaviorism_ and _type-identity theory_.